-Marlon just got picked up for season two on NBC.
+EBONY: Marlon just got picked up for Season Two on NBC.
 How does it feel to have that platform and being able to reprise that the role?

-It’s always good to get a pickup!
+WAYANS: It’s always good to get a pickup!
 You work hard, bust your behind, take your truth, pain and make people laugh with it.
 I’m glad that the audience received it as much as they did, and as religiously as they watched the show, we literally gained viewers over the summer, which is unheard of.
 I’m just grateful to the fans and grateful to God for allowing me to have this platform to make people laugh.
-I’m thankful to NBC for sticking with it, and I hope we bring even more laughs to season two as we explore these characters.
+I’m thankful to NBC for sticking with it, and I hope we bring even more laughs to Season Two as we explore these characters.
 I think the beauty of the show is that it’s a different kind of television dad, family and situation.
-We are all used to a married couple, but to see a divorce couple trying to figure out ways to stay and keep the family together.
-Divorce is the backdrop, love is in the foreground, and that’s what the shows about.
-It’s one of those things that I’m proud to present not only to the audiences but to the people and especially our people.
+We are all used to a married couple, but to see a divorced couple trying to figure out ways to stay and keep the family together [is unusual]..
+Divorce is the backdrop, love is in the foreground, and that’s what the show is about.
+It’s one of those things that I’m proud to present not only to the audiences but to the people, and especially our people.
 Sometimes we have broken families; what’s important is how to keep your family together even though it’s broken.

-Speaking about just the importance of having Black creators and content and the need for diversity.
-You just had your Netflix movie Naked, and there’s Dear White People, One Day at a Time, Chewing Gum, Master of None, Narcos.
+EBONY: Speaking about just the importance of having Black creators and content and the need for diversity, you just had your Netflix movie Naked, and there’s Dear White People, One Day at a Time, Chewing Gum, Master of None, Narcos.
 There’s so much diversity and inclusion content that Netflix is bringing to life.
-What does it feel like collaborating with Netflix, because clearly you’ve developed such a good rapport with these numerous projects.
+What does it feel like collaborating with Netflix, because clearly you’ve developed such a good rapport with numerous projects.

 Define woke-ish for us?